 (d) Except with respect to authorized communications with Participants and Counterparties, Broker will not sell, lease, store, retransmit, redistribute or provide, directly or indirectly, any portion of the content of the Website to any third party.
-Broker acknowledges that the Website and all of its elements, data, software and content are the exclusive and legally protected property of Enron, and that neither the Broker, any Participant nor any Counterparty shall have any right to copy, modify, use, disseminate and otherwise exercise control over the Website or any of the elements, data, software and content comprising the Website.
-Broker agrees to protect the proprietary rights of Enron in the Website and Broker shall comply with reasonable requests made by Enron to protect such rights.
+Broker acknowledges that the Website and all of its elements, data, software and content are the exclusive and legally protected property of Enron, and, except as specifically authorized within this Agreement or on the Website, that neither the Broker, any Participant nor any Counterparty shall have any right to copy, modify, use, disseminate and otherwise exercise control over the Website or any of the elements, data, software and content comprising the Website.
+Broker agrees to not challenge or take any action contrary to the proprietary rights of Enron in the Website and Broker shall comply with reasonable requests made by Enron to protect such rights.
 Broker shall not permit persons who are not the Broker, or who are not employees, officers or directors of Broker, to use the user ID or Password to access the Website for any purpose.

-(e) This Agreement does not obligate Enron to provide access to the Website to Broker or to permit Broker to Execute using the Website.
-Enron may impose such other conditions upon access and trading activities as it deems commercially necessary and reasonable, such as credit requirements and minimum experience requirements.
-Enron may, in its sole discretion, with or without notice to the Broker, Participant or Counterparty, temporarily or permanently cease to provide the Website or suspend, terminate or restrict Broker’s access to and utilization of the Website.
-If Enron permanently terminates Broker’s access to the Website at a time when Broker is not in default under this Agreement, Enron will refund a pro rata portion of the Access Fee provided for in the Fee Agreement.
-Broker shall supply Enron with all information reasonably requested by Enron concerning Broker, Participants and Counterparties and their access to and utilization of the Website (including, without limitation, the ISP addresses from which Broker will access the Website).
-Broker acknowledges that Enron may monitor its access to and utilization of the Website for Enron’s own purposes, and not for the benefit of Broker or any Participant or Counterparty, and that the resultant information may be utilized by Enron for any lawful purpose without any obligation to Broker, or any Participant or Counterparty.
+(e) Broker shall supply Enron with all information reasonably requested by Enron concerning Broker, Participants and Counterparties and their access to and utilization of the Website (including, without limitation, the ISP addresses from which Broker will access the Website).
+Broker acknowledges that Enron may monitor its access to and utilization of the Website for Enron’s own purposes, and not for the benefit of Broker or any Participant or Counterparty, and that the resultant information may be utilized by Enron for any lawful purpose without any obligation to Broker, or any Participant or Counterparty, subject to the provisions of clause 6(a), as applicable.

 (f) Neither the execution of nor performance under this Agreement by Broker violates any law, rule, regulation or order, or any agreement, document or instrument, binding on or applicable to Broker.
 Broker shall comply with any and all laws, rules, regulations or orders applicable to Broker, Broker’s access to and use of the Website and Broker’s activities with respect to Participants and Counterparties.
 Broker possesses all approvals, or qualifies for applicable exemptions from the requirements to obtain approvals, under all laws and regulations applicable to Broker’s activities using the Website that are authorized by this Agreement.

-(g) Broker agrees that this Agreement and any communications using the Website will be deemed to be legally binding, to have been made “in writing” and to have been “signed” for all purposes and that any electronic or other record of any such agreement or communication and of any Execution or Transaction will be deemed to be in “writing”, valid and authentic for all purposes.
+(g) Broker agrees that this Agreement and any communications conducted through the Website will be deemed to be legally binding, to have been made “in writing” and to have been “signed” for all purposes and that any electronic or other record of any such agreement or communication and of any Execution or Transaction will be deemed to be in “writing”, valid and authentic for all purposes.
 Broker will not contest the legally binding nature, validity or enforceability of this Agreement or any Execution or Transaction completed using the Website based on the fact that it has been effected by “clicking” on the designated spaces and expressly waives any and all rights it may have to assert any such defense or claim.